raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 ## Code of Conduct 💀👍

-This project and everyone participating in it is governed by our [Cloudinary plugins Code of Conduct](https://www.gatsbyjs.com/contributing/code-of-conduct/).
-By participating, you are agreeing to uphold this code.
+These plugins and everyone participating in them are governed by our [Cloudinary plugins Code of Conduct](https://www.gatsbyjs.com/contributing/code-of-conduct/).
+By participating, you are agreeing to uphold our Code of Conduct.

+### Our Pledge 🤜 🤛

-To make people feel welcome we as contributors pledge to do our best to not harass anybody for their body size, experience level, disability, ethnicity, age, gender identity and expression, nationality, personal appearance, race, religion, or sexual identity and orientation.
+To make people feel welcome, we as contributors pledge to not harass anybody for their body size, skill level, disability, ethnicity, age, gender identity and expression, nationality, the way they look, race, religion, or sexual identity and orientation.
 Please report bad behavior to our cloudinaryGal@cloudinary.com.

 [Read the full code of conduct](https://www.gatsbyjs.com/contributing/code-of-conduct/).